Update

 Bay Trail SFO Gap Study

-The Bay Trail SFO Gap Study will identify potential Bay Trail alignments to close the three-mile Bay Trail gap around San Francisco International Airport.
+The Bay Trail SFO Gap Study identifies potential Bay Trail alignments to close the three-mile Bay Trail gap around San Francisco International Airport.

 The vision for the San Francisco Bay Trail is a continuous, 500-mile trail around San Francisco and San Pablo Bays that serves 47 cities in all nine Bay Area counties.